Evaluations

 Section titled “From the CLI”thinkwork eval mirrors the Studio feature-for-feature.
 Interactive mode prompts for missing values in a TTY; non-TTY mode fails fast on missing required flags.

-# Fully interactive — prompts for template, scope, confirmationthinkwork eval run --stage dev
+# Fully interactive — prompts for scope, confirmationthinkwork eval run --stage dev

-# Flag-driven — no prompts, returns runId immediatelythinkwork eval run --stage dev \ --agent-template tpl-ops \ --category red-team tool-safety
+# Flag-driven — no prompts, returns runId immediatelythinkwork eval run --stage dev \ --category red-team-prompt-injection red-team-tool-misuse

-# Block until terminal status, fail non-zero on fail/cancel/timeoutthinkwork eval run --stage dev --agent-template tpl-ops --all \ --watch --timeout 900
+# Block until terminal status, fail non-zero on fail/cancel/timeoutthinkwork eval run --stage dev --all --watch --timeout 900

 Section titled “Command surface”thinkwork eval run # start a runthinkwork eval list # recent runs (table / --json)thinkwork eval get <runId> # one run + its per-test resultsthinkwork eval watch <runId> # poll until terminalthinkwork eval cancel <runId>thinkwork eval delete <runId> # --yes to skip confirmationthinkwork eval categories # distinct categories for the tenantthinkwork eval seed [--category ...] # seedEvalTestCases mutation